 APPROVE/ RATIFY DISAPPROVE ABSTAIN 1.
-Increase in the authorized capital stock (ACS) from Php6B to Php8.5B divided into 8.5B shares of stock (the "Increase") with a par value of Php1.00 per share of stock and amendment to Article VII of the Corporation's Articles of Incorporation.
-TVIIIT BIO/WITHOUT ABOTAIN 2.
-Primary issuance of 313,626,203 shares of stock out of the increase in the ACS, equivalent to at least twenty five percent (25%) of the Increase to Shareholders 3.
-Grant of all authorities to effectuate and implement the issuance of approximately 5,600,000,000 Warrants and the Underlying 5.6B common Shares of Stock as a result of the exercise of the Warrants 4.
-Waiver of public or rights offering to the shares subscribed out of the increase in the capital stock, the issuance of Warrants and underlying common Shares of Stock as a result of the exercise of the Warrants 5.
-At their discretion, the proxies named above are authorized to vote upon such other matters as may properly come before the Meeting.
+Minutes of the Annual General Meeting of Stockholders held on 29 April 2016 2.
+Primary issuance of shares of stock out of the Increase to be issued to shareholders as a result of the subscriber/s' subscription to at least twenty five percent (25%) of the Increase 3.
+Issuance of approximately 5,600,000,000 Warrants and the Underlying 5.6B common Shares of Stock as a result of the exercise of the 4.
+Waiver of public or rights offering to the shares subscribed out of the increase in the capital stock, the issuance of warrants and underlying commons shares of stock as a result of the exercise of the Warrants